 I think this might be my favourite guardian yet.
 It emerged almost unthinkingly, it has the basic shape and design, yet it is completely different.
 It appears to me to have been in the wars, yet it’s made it through to the other side, bearing scars and a sense of fragility for all to see.

 Both designs are a representation of working out loud, examples of what can happen when you just do the work, accepting that not knowing is OK.
 The Passing Strangers canvas is 30cm x 30cm, and the guardian is 30cm x 80cm.
-Both are available to purchase, email email@example.com if you’d like further information.
+The guardian has since been framed and sold, and the Passing Strangers piece is available to purchase. email email@example.com if you’d like further information.

 Thanks to Martin Couzins for the kind invitation.